Two Bad Neighbors: Production

 In an interview with the fan site NoHomers.net, Weinstein was asked if there had been any stories that he had come up with that did not make it into the show, to which he replied: "The great thing about The Simpsons is that we pretty much were able to get away with everything, so there weren't any episodes we really wanted to do that we couldn't do.
 Even the crazy high-concept ones like 'Two Bad Neighbors' and 'Homer's Enemy' we managed to put on the air because honestly there were no network execs there to stop us."

 At the end of the episode, Gerald Ford moves into the house across the street after Bush leaves.
 When originally conceived, Richard Nixon was going to move in instead, though this was changed to Bob Dole following Nixon's death.
 The writers then decided it would be funnier if it were Ford since they believed he was the politician who best represented Homer.
 Keeler's first draft also included a musical number in the style of Tom Lehrer's satirical recordings, although this ended up being cut.

 The episode features the first appearance of Disco Stu, who became a recurring character in the series.
 Stu was originally designed as a withered, old, John Travolta-esque figure and was to be voiced by repeat guest star Phil Hartman.
 However, when the animators remodeled the character, Hartman was not available to dub the voice and so Hank Azaria took over the role.
+Homer has a jacket that says "Disco Stu" in rhinestones (he meant to write "Disco Stud" but ran out of room.)
+Someone tells Stu he should buy it; he replies "Disco Stu doesn't advertise."